Modals in the Present and Past

 What are Modals?

-Models are verbs, that we previously explained, which does not change, and they are always come before the main verb in a sentence.
-However, when changing the main verb tense from present to past, we slightly see some differences:
+Modals are verbs that do not change, and they always come before the main verb in a sentence.
+However, when changing the main verb tense from present to past, we see some slight differences.

-As you can see in these two examples, the main verb “see” becomes “seen” after changing tense from present to past (for examples of irregular verbs click here).
-Additionally, we can see that the word “have” has been added in the past tense.
-Therefore, modals in the past can have the following form:
+As you can see in these two examples, the main verb “see” becomes “seen” after changing tense from present to past.
+However, you should pay attention to irregular verbs (learn more about irregular verbs).
+Additionally, we can note that the word “have” has been added in the past tense.
+Therefore, modals in the past have the following form:

 ✏️ Modal + have + past participle.

-All modal verbs follow the above form except for ones that express obligation, ability and lack of necessity:
+All modal verbs follow the above form except the ones that express obligation, ability and lack of necessity: